kittykatattack/bump/README.md

-Bump - A 2D Collision library Pixi Games
+Bump - A 2D Collision library for Pixi
 ========================================

 Bump is a lightweight suite of easy-to-use 2D collision methods for use with the